-D5 Indicate all items required of transfer students to apply for admission:
+D5.
+Indicate all items required of transfer students to apply for admission:

-Requirements Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript X
+High school transcript

-College transcript(s) Χ
+College transcript(s)

-Essay or personal X
+Essay or personal statement

-Interview X
+Interview

-Standardized test scores X
+Standardized test scores

-Statement of good standing from prior institution(s) X
+Statement of good standing from prior institution(s)

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 D8 List any other application requirements specific to transfer ap pplicants:
+D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D7.
+If a minimum college grade point average is required of transfer applicants, specify on a 4.0 scale:

+D8.
+List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D9.
+List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.